Suspect freed on $100,000 bond in chokehold death of Jordan Neely aboard NYC subway train

 “There’s a lot we don’t know about what happened here,” the mayor said.
 “However, we do know that there were serious mental health issues in play here, which is why our administration has made record investments in providing care to those who need it and getting people of the streets and the subways, and out of dangerous situations.”

-Rep. Alexandria Ocasio-Cortez quickly slammed Adams’ ambivalent response, calling Neely’s death a “public murder.”
+But Adams' stand sparked criticism.
+U.S. Rep. Alexandria Ocasio-Cortez, D-N.Y., quickly slammed Adams’ response, calling Neely’s death a “public murder.”

-The Manhattan District Attorney’s office had promised a “rigorous’ investigation, including a review of the Medical Examiner’s report, an assessment of all available video and photo footage, and witness interviews.
+”This honestly feels like a new low: not being able to clearly condemn a public murder because the victim was of a social status some would deem ‘too low’ to care about,” the Queens congresswoman tweeted.

 Penny joined the Marines in 2017 and left four years later with the rank of sergeant.
 During his tour of duty he received many accolades including the Marine Corps Good Conduct Medal, the National Defense Service Medal and the Global War on Terrorism Service Medal.